 - Parking requirements

-In addition to the normal price, guests will have to pay local taxes when booking "Beautiful lagoon views, new living room furniture, steps from the beach!", in addition to various other fees which may be mandatory depending on their situation, including an animal fee, early check-in or later check-out fee, or a pool heater fee for private pool usage during the fall or spring months.
+In addition to the regular rate, vacationers must pay state taxes when renting "Beautiful lagoon views, new living room furniture, steps from the beach!", as well as any other additional fees which may be mandatory based upon their circumstances, including a dog fee, early check-in or late check-out fee, or a pool heater fee for private swimming pool usage during the fall or spring months.